 In this study, we address this computational bottleneck by deriving a fast closed-form rule of thumb for the beta kernel bandwidth.
 Analogous to Silverman's rule (also known as the Gaussian reference rule), we derive the optimal bandwidth by minimizing the Asymptotic Mean Integrated Squared Error (AMISE) of a beta reference distribution.
 Our derivation yields a simple analytical formula based on the method of moments estimates of the data parameters.
 Furthermore, we identify the domain of applicability for this approximation and propose a principled heuristic fallback for ``hard'' (U-shaped or J-shaped) distributions, where the asymptotic approximation breaks down.

 Our contribution allows the beta kernel to be used with the same computational ease as the Gaussian kernel, reducing the cost from iterative optimization to $O(1)$ while retaining its superior boundary properties.
-We provide a fully documented, open-source Python package that implements the estimator and bandwidth selection rules, finally making the beta kernel a drop-in replacement for the Gaussian KDE in modern data-science workflows.
+We provide a fully documented, open-source Python package that implements the estimator and bandwidth selection rules, thereby making the beta kernel a drop-in replacement for the Gaussian KDE in modern data science workflows.